rollbar/docs/guides/source-maps.md

 -   If you're a Rails asset pipeline user, be sure you aren't generating source maps off an already minified file.

- If your still not able to get source maps working, we're here to help!
+ If you're still not able to get source maps working, we're here to help!
 Simply message us via the in-app chat or email <support@rollbar.com>